-We compiled the latest figures from the Bureau of Labor Statistics to compile a list of the Top 10 Cities For Accountants, plus give you a quick peek at current job openings for CPA-holders.
+We compiled the latest figures from the Bureau of Labor Statistics (BLS) to assemble a list of the top 10 American cities for accountants, plus give you a quick peek at current job openings and accounting salaries for CPA-holders.

 Enjoy the high life in the Mile High City where accountants are in high demand and command higher salaries than most.
-If you move to this top city, you’ll quickly realize why Peyton Manning owns all those pizza joints.
+If you move to this top city, you’ll quickly realize why Peyton Manning owns all those pizza places.

 Number of Accountants: 21,360

 Average Annual Salary: $74,780

-The City of Brotherly Love, cheesesteaks, and the always-mediocre Eagles is a great place to live and work.
-The weather may not always be sunny but Philly offers big-city culture at affordable prices.
+The City of Brotherly Love, cheesesteaks, and the always-mediocre Eagles is one of the best places for accountants to live and work.
+The weather may not always be sunny, but Philly offers big-city culture at affordable prices.

 Number of Accountants: 22,040

 Average Annual Salary: $78,160

-New England’s banking center and a boomtown for healthcare companies, Boston boasts a wealth of opportunities for CPAs.
+New England’s banking center and a boomtown for healthcare companies, Boston boasts a wealth of accounting opportunities for CPAs.
 Just know that the winters and parking are brutal.

 Number of Accountants: 24,150